vinodhn/AP-Calculus-BC-Graphing-Calculator/README.md

 # What we need to accomplish
 -Graph any polynomial and highlight removable discontinuities (Can graph, need to highlight now)

--Graph logarithmic, trignometric, and exponential functions DONE, except natural log because mathjs doesn't have a special ln function rip
+-Graph logarithmic, trignometric, and exponential functions DONE

 -Graph f'(x) and f''(x) DONE